manujoha/streamlit_example/README.md

     streamlit run main.py

 Open a web browser and go to http://localhost:8501.

 You should see the Streamlit app displaying the daily stock prices for Alphabet (Google).

 ![UI](doc/ui.png)

-## Usage
-The Streamlit app displays the following information for Alphabet (Google):

-    Symbol (GOOGL)
-    Last Close
-    Last Volume
-    Price Chart
-    The price chart displays the daily stock prices for the entire history of Alphabet (Google) in a line chart.